Selecting the best target market for your business is the most important but difficult part of the marketing plan.

 - Why do they do business with you?

-Sometimes it is easier to illustrate this concept with an example.
+Sometimes it is easier to illustrate the concept of market segmentation with an example.
 Let’s say you are a professional organizer and want to define a lucrative target market that plays to your strengths.
 You could offer the following services that would appeal to different audiences:

 - Organizing residential spaces – Single parents and homeowners may wish to hire you to help remove the clutter from their homes